alielw/APS-NGS-day2-PM/README.md

 * Try some different filtering thresholds (e.g. > 2 CPM).
 Does it have a big effect on the number of genes that are filtered?

-## 4. Normalisation of gene expression
+## READ - 4.
+Normalisation of gene expression

 We need to normalise gene expression across samples before conducting differential gene expression analyses.
 There are a number of sources of variation we need to account for.